piccolo-orm/piccolo/docs/src/piccolo/v1/index.rst

 If you can't upgrade to Pydantic v2, then pin your Piccolo version to ``0.118.0``.
 You can find the `docs here for 0.118.0 <https://piccolo-orm.readthedocs.io/en/0.118.0/>`_.

-**Timeline and alpha builds**

-Several alpha builds for v1 of Piccolo / Piccolo API / Piccolo Admin will be released as we make sure they all work seamlessly together.
-We don't recommend using these alpha releases - the final releases will be available soon.